kickstand-ui/kickstand-ui/docs/components/icons.md

 ---
 {
-    "description": "Custom icons for the Kickstand UI design system", "meta": [
+    "description": "The Kickstand UI icon library is a compilation of commonly used icons for applications and websites.", "meta": [
         {
             "property": "og:title",